samblenny/ocfpga/experiments/11_try_picorv32/README.md

    (FPGA-TN-02032) explains what the different pin mode constants mean (drive strength, slew rate, termination, differential or not, etc).

-7. Trying to understand how pcf files map between Verilog wire names and whatever sort of names are built into `nextpnr-ecp5`'s model of the ECP5 85F CSFBGA285 package...
+7. Trying to understand how lpf files map between Verilog wire names and whatever sort of names are built into `nextpnr-ecp5`'s model of the ECP5 85F CSFBGA285 package...